-Common variations to the price payable by private equity investors in Portugal to shareholders of portfolio companies include: (i) deduction of the amount corresponding to non-current net debt; and (ii) when relevant, accrual of net working capital.
-This structure is usually preferred by private equity investors acting on the buy-side.
+Consideration structures in the price payable by private equity investors in Portugal to shareholders of portfolio companies often include "closing accounts" mechanisms, whereby the price changes according to variations in cash, (net-)debt and working capital from a reference date to closing date.

+Earn-outs are also common (buy-side) price variations, notably in management buy-out transactions or other deals when the selling shareholders are expected to continue to play a key role in the business.

 On the other hand, "locked-box" consideration structures are increasingly being used (more prevalent on the sell-side).

-6.2 What is the typical package of warranties/indemnities offered by a private equity seller and its management team to a buyer?
+6.2 What is the typical package of warranties / indemnities offered by (i) a private equity seller, and (ii) the management team to a buyer?